-CCSU Professor Rati Kumar and ParaDYM, a community based non-profit organization that provides after-school and out-of school trainings and programs centered on youth voice, will develop a CIP led media-based intervention about the stigma and potential health issues faced by CIP.
+CCSU Communication Professor Rati Kumar and ParaDYM, a community based non-profit organization that provides after-school and out-of school trainings and programs centered on youth voice, developed a CIP led media-based intervention about the stigma and potential health issues faced by CIP.
 This will result in a change in knowledge and attitude measures of both the community members and CIPs themselves in the cities of New Britain, Hartford, and Bridgeport, CT.

 PROJECT MANAGEMENT FOR BUSINESS

 Professor Olga Petkova’s “Project Management for Business” (MIS300) class at CCSU is designing templates for a youth with incarcerated parents website as well as a redesign of the current CIP website.
 The final products will be revealed mid-December and if appealing and feasible to implement and operate, then integrated into the current CIP website and launched.
 The CIP Initiative’s intent with establishing a youth website is to provide a means for youth to ask questions in a safe environment and help youth realize that parental incarceration is an experience that they share with many others.